 How long are they potentially infective?
 Patients with HUS had a shorter shedding duration (median, 13–14 days) compared to non-HUS patients (median, 33–34 days).
 Antimicrobial treatment also significantly reduced shedding duration (PubMed).

 Depends on the disease and the local resistance patterns.
 The most reliable agents are aminoglycosides, carbapenems, quinolones and third generation cephalosporins.
-As a rule, all forms of penicillin as well as tmp/sulfa have too much resistance to use empirically.
+As a rule, all forms of penicillin as well as mp/sulfa have too much resistance to use empirically.

-In the US, 25% of urine isolates are resistant to tmp/sulfa, 17% to ciprofloxacin (PubMed).
+In the US, 25% of urine isolates are resistant to mp/sulfa, 17% to ciprofloxacin (PubMed).
 And resistance will only increase with time.

 Be wary.
 ESBL (extended spectrum beta lactamase that hydrolyze most beta-lactams (sparing only cephamycins and carbapenems) carrying E. coli are increasing in frequency and the only reliable antibiotic are carbapenems, including ertapenem (PubMed).
 Risks for ESBL include health care, urinary catheters and prior antibiotics and if you choose wrong there is increased mortality (PubMed).
 If the mic for an ESBL E. coli to piperacillin/tazobactam is <= 2 the patient will do fine but if higher mic's expect death (PubMed).
 For bacteremia (or suspected) from an ESBL, carbapenems have less mortality than piperacillin/tazobactam (PubMed).
 Maybe (PubMed).

 If the organism is an ESBL, DO NOT use cefepime even if susceptible.
 Won't work as well as carbapenems (PubMed) and avoid piperacillin/tazobactam.
 Remember that sensitive in the lab does not always mean effective in the patient.

 There is also the New Delhi metallo-beta-lactamase, which inactivates all beta-lactams including carbapenems aka CRE (PubMed); often these are only sensitive to colistin and tigecycline.
-Ceftazadime-avibactam has a high failure rate with CRE.
+Ceftazadime-avibactam has a high failure rate with CRE and more resistance develops on therapy (PubMed).

 CRE are perhaps more virulent as well as hard to kill (PubMed).

 Treatment of O157:H7.
 DON'T. Antibiotics may help precipitate HUS (PubMed).
 Long term O157:H7 associated with an increased risk for hypertension, renal impairment, and self reported cardiovascular disease (PubMed).
 About 11% of family members will acquire infection from the index case (PubMed).
 Azithromycin will decrease shedding, but whether to treat is uncertain (PubMed).